-This interview is part of our five-part video series, “Patience,” in collaboration with FULLER Studio.
+This presentation is part of our five-part series, Patience in collaboration with FULLER Studio.
 See the full series here.

 About the Panelists

-Dr. Benjamin Houltberg was the former Associate Professor of Human Development at the Thrive Center in the Fuller Graduate School of Psychology.
-His research centers on relational factors that impact emotional health within high-stress environments.
-Much of his current work is on the role of identity development and character virtues in sport as they relate to emotional health and athletic performance.
-He is also a founding member of Hope Sports.
+Benjamin Houltberg was the former associate professor of human development at the Thrive Center.
+As a developmental scientist, his research centers on relational factors that impact emotional health within high-stress environments.
+Much of his work is on the role of identity development and character virtues in sport as they relate to emotional health and athletic performance.
+He currently serves as the president and CEO of the Search Institute.

 Tasneem Noor is the author of the best-selling book, The Faith Connection.
 As an emerging faith leader, her mission is to establish thriving, peaceful communities where conversations of faith build bridges of compassion and collaboration.
-She is the founder of Noor Enterprises: SOULful Transformation, and serves as the Program Co-Director for NewGround: A Muslim-Jewish Partnership for Change and Interfaith Minister-in-Residence.
+She is the founder of Noor Enterprises: SOULful Transformation, and serves as the program co-director for NewGround: A Muslim-Jewish Partnership for Change and Interfaith Minister-in-Residence.